 Basic Mortgage Fraud 101

 Before we get into how mortgage fraud happens, we should probably define it.
-Mortgage fraud at application occurs when information is intentionally omitted or misrepresented in the 1003 or subsequent submitted documentation in order to qualify the applicant for a loan.
-The victim in this crime is often the lender, as they get conned into funding riskier loans that are more likely to result in foreclosure.
+Mortgage fraud at application occurs when information is intentionally omitted or misrepresented on the 1003 loan application form.
+The victim of this crime is often the lender, as they get conned into funding riskier loans that are more likely to result in foreclosure.

 There are various points throughout the lending process that fraud can occur, and some fraud tactics are more complex and harder to prevent than others.
 We’re going to outline a few of the most common schemes for defrauding lenders, as well as some steps to take to prevent it.